DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 which was introduced to address the structural limitations encountered in iteration 5.
 Specifically, the fixed-width output constrains imposed by the removal of vector.
-Several alternative data structures were evaluated, with the original vecotr-based implementation from iteration 1 serving as a baseline.
+Several alternative data structures were evaluated, with the original vector-based implementation from iteration 1 serving as a baseline.

 Notably, while the bitset-based implementation achieved an average execution time of 0.0474 $\mu s$, this value represents an average and not a consistently